Make sure they are gone for good

 When Automator opens, select the option that says Application and then click on the Choose button at the bottom.

 When the new app window opens, drag the action named Get Selected Finder Items from the actions list and drop it onto the main panel on the right-hand side of your screen.

 The second and the last action you will want to add to your app is Erase Selected Items.
 Select it from the list and drag and drop it onto the main panel.

 Save the app by clicking on File followed by Save.
 Enter a name for the app and hit Save.

 Your app is now ready and let’s add it to the Finder.
 Open a Finder window, locate your newly created app, press and hold down Option + Command, and drag and drop the app onto Finder’s toolbar.

 The app will sit in the toolbar letting you delete files with ease.
 Now each time you want to securely erase a file, drag the file and drop it onto the app icon in the toolbar.
 The file will be permanently deleted.

 It is important that you always make sure the files you delete on your Mac are actually deleted from your storage.
-If that doesn’t happen, your files remain retrievable and a good data recovery software will be able to recover them.
+If that doesn’t happen, your files remain retrievable, and good data recovery software will be able to recover them.
 Thanks to the above guide, you now know how to delete files permanently on your machine.